biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ## Summary

-> You should also have a basic idea of how to build a workflow and manage inputs and outputs.
+> Basic idea of how to build a workflow and manage inputs and outputs.
 You know how to provide the input values to the workflow via the CLI or a file.
 You know how to define your output files and how to save the results in an specific folder.
 >
 > More generally, you've learned how to use the essential components of Nextflow:
 > - **Channels**: contain the input of the workflows used by the processes.
 Channels connect processes with each other.